Legacy GivingPlanned and Deferred Gifts

 It took one dynamic visionary to create Wolf Trap—it takes thousands of believers to carry it forward.

-Thank you for considering the Wolf Trap Foundation in your estate plan.
+Thank you for considering the Wolf Trap Foundation for the Performing Arts in your estate plan.
 With a gift through your estate, you will join other forward-thinking individuals in the tradition of Wolf Trap’s founder, Catherine Filene Shouse, by providing lasting support and world-class programs for future generations.
 Through your gift, you will play a role in guaranteeing the Wolf Trap Experience for millions of people in the years to come—the children, performers, teachers, music and dance lovers of tomorrow.

 Ways of Giving